adam-maj/deep-learning/README.md

 As we've disucssed, one way way to view intelligence (motivated by the [Free Energy Principle](https://www.nature.com/articles/nrn2787)) is as a measure of our ability to model complex distributions that describe reality, and then run active inference on these models to accomplish things in the world[^20].

-With this definition, the creation of digital intelligence that appears to behave intelligently is surprising.

-It seems that the combination of data about reality (dataset vs. our sense), compute (transistors vs. neurons), and energy (electricity vs. food) along with scale (parameters vs. connections), and of course, an effective learning algorithm, yields systems that appear to be intelligent.
+It seems that the combination of data about reality (dataset vs. our senses), compute (transistors vs. neurons), and energy (electricity vs. food) along with scale (parameters vs. connections), and of course, an effective learning algorithm, yields systems that appear intelligent.

-Additionally, it seems that the respective efficacy of different architectures may also have something interesting to add about intelligence - the inductive biases offered by various architectural approaches seems to indicate something inherent about the way the data they're trying to model works.
+Additionally, the efficacy of various inductive biases offered by different architectes may indicate something inherent about the structure of the information they're trying to model.

 For example, the effectiveness of the attention mechanism raises the question of why this inductive bias alone appears to be so effective at modeling data.